 - Jobs are usually completed in less than an hour

-- You can offer additional related services such as snow removal, gardening or window washing to earn more money.
+- You can offer additional related services such as snow removal, lawn care, or window washing to earn more money.

-- Work is performed up high on rooftops or ladders.
+- Work is performed on rooftops or ladders.

 - Physically demanding labor.